Canon M100 vs Nikon L840

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS M100 and Nikon Coolpix L840 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the M100 and the L840 have been discontinued, but can regularly be found used on eBay.
+Both the M100 and the L840 have been discontinued, but can regularly be found used on ebay.
 The L840 was replaced by the Nikon B500, while the M100 was followed by the Canon M200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the M100 and L840 can be found, respectively, in the Canon M100 Manual (free pdf) or the online Nikon L840 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon M100 and the Nikon L840?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.